MattechLab/monalisa/docs/coil_sensitivity_map.rst

 After checking that the ROI is correct, the selction has to be confirmed by pressing on the "Confirm Selection" button.

-Is this done, the rest of the estimation is done automatically and the resulting matrix is saved in the given folder with the following naming convention:
+The rest of the estimation is done automatically and the resulting matrix is saved in the given folder with the following naming convention:

    ``coil_sensitivity_map_yyyy-mm-dd-hh-mm.mat``